Ultra small production Pinot Noir from some of the most exclusive vineyards on California’s Central Coast.

 — Elizabeth Cohen

-The Santa Rita Hills is a special AVA, ideally suited for Pinot Noir because of a combination of poor marine-based sandy loam soils, elevated calcium in the soil and the Pacific’s cooling influence through fog and wind.
+The Sta.
+Rita Hills is a special AVA, ideally suited for Pinot Noir because of a combination of poor marine-based sandy loam soils, elevated calcium in the soil and the Pacific’s cooling influence through fog and wind.
 This botting is a blend of distinct vineyard sites and clones from three locations in Sta.
 Rita Hills, each site displaying its own character.
 When combined these sites create a terrific example of the diversity in the AVA.

 Aged in 50% new French oak for 15 months, this medium-ruby colored Pinot Noir expresses black cherry, concentrated plum, spicy cedar, chewy firm tannins, zesty acidity, adding up to a long persistent finish.
 While approachable in its youth, it deserves another few years of cellaring.